-- Violating the provisions of Peirce College's Code of Student Conduct and Responsibility or the provisions of any published policy or procedure or regulation of the College, including, but not limited to the policies set forth in this Catalog, including without limitation the policies entitled Equal Opportunity, Academic Honesty, Acceptable Usage of Computer Systems and Facilities, Alcohol and Illegal Drugs and Non-Violence. - Intentionally engaging in behavior that disrupts or obstructs the instruction of students, any College-sponsored or supervised student activities, and/or the management and business affairs of the College. - Verbally or physically abusing any person, including but not limited to students, faculty, staff, administrators, contractors, and guests while on College premises or at a College-sponsored or College-supervised function. - Stealing property that belongs to the College, any student, employee, contractor, guests, or any other person doing business with and/or associated with Peirce College. - Failing to comply with directions given by any employee of the College who is engaged in performing his or her official duties.
+- Violating the provisions of Peirce College's Code of Student Conduct and Responsibility or the provisions of any published policy or procedure or regulation of the College, including, but not limited to the policies set forth in this Catalog, including without limitation the policies entitled Equal Opportunity, Academic Honesty, Acceptable Usage of Computer Systems and Facilities, Alcohol and Illegal Drugs and Non-Violence. - Intentionally engaging in behavior that disrupts or obstructs the instruction of students, any College-sponsored or supervised student activities, and/or the management and business affairs of the College. - Verbally or physically abusing any person, including but not limited to students, faculty, staff, administrators, contractors, and guests while on College premises, at a College-sponsored, or College-supervised function.
+This includes participating in a virtual program or synchronous learning session. - Stealing property that belongs to the College, any student, employee, contractor, guests, or any other person doing business with and/or associated with Peirce College. - Failing to comply with directions given by any employee of the College who is engaged in performing his or her official duties.